|Weight:||Spot Price:||Buy Price:|

 The design of Saint George slaying the dragon is common to the reverse of all variations of the coin.

-Should You Buy Gold Sovereigns as an Investment?
+Should You Buy Gold Sovereigns in UK as an Investment?

 Buying Gold Sovereigns is a low-cost way of diversifying an investment portfolio or bullion holding with the vital insurance of physical gold ownership.

 Sovereigns contain exactly 0.2354 troy ounces of gold (nearly ¼ of an ounce) and so it is easy for UK investors to value using the international real-time spot gold price.

 Gold Sovereigns are liquid with most major dealers including GoldCore making a market in them.
 They are portable and easy to store due to their smaller size, and the quarter ounce divisibility allows sellers to sell a portion of their Gold Sovereign holdings.
 This is not the case when one owns a very large bar.